 Should you sleep in your bed if you have bed bugs?

 Unlike some other insects, like mosquitoes, that spread disease, it is widely believed bed bugs do not spread disease.
 There is some disagreement when it comes to Chagas disease where there has been reported transmission from bed bugs.
 See Penn study here.

 Different people react differently to bed bug bites just like mosquito bites.
 Some people develop red itchy welts while others are minimally affected and some people will never even know they are being bitten.

 The decision to continue sleeping in your bed if you know you are being bitten is a very personal choice but keep in mind that bed bugs produce offspring at an alarming rate.
 If you let the problem fester too long they will be swarming you in your sleep.
 It is always best to nip the problem in the bud when it comes to bed bugs.
-PestPro Thermal electric bed bug treatment heaters will provide you the weapon of mass destruction you need in a safe, effective and non-toxic (i.e. no poisonous insecticides) manner.
+PestPro Thermal electric bed bug treatment heaters will provide you the weapon of mass destruction you need in a safe, natural, effective and non-toxic (i.e. no poisonous insecticides) manner.

 Is it possible to have just one bed bug?

 Yes it is possible to have just one bed bug.
 Bed bugs can hitch a ride on just about anything – even the tread in the bottom of a shoe.
 Backpacks, purses, luggage that is stacked up in a cargo hold with other bed bug infested luggage, used furniture, etc. The sky is the limit when talking about how one bed bug might find it’s way into your bedroom.